Lencois Maranhenses, Brazil

 Carcross Desert, Canada

-The Carcross Desert is the smallest desert in the world located in Yukon, Canada.
-Its area is only 2.6 km2.
-You can walk around the entire area of the desert in just a few hours.
-Despite its modest size, the Carcross Desert has all the characteristics of a large desert.
-Over millions of years, the spectacular sand dunes were formed by the dry climate and winds, with sparse vegetation.
+The Carcross Desert is the smallest desert in the world, located in the Yukon, Canada.
+Its area is only 2.6 square kilometers.2You could walk around the entire desert area in just a few hours.
+Despite its modest size, the Carcross Desert has all the characteristics of larger deserts.
+Over millions of years, spectacular sand dunes formed under the influence of arid climates, winds, and sparse vegetation.

-Desert Rock Towers, Australia
+Desert rock towers, Australia

 White Sands, USA

-In the state of New Mexico there is a wonderful desert with the romantic name, White Sands.
-This desert consists of incredibly beautiful white sand dunes.
-White Sands is the largest gypsum desert in the world, covering an area of 712 km2.
-Unlike many other places, the sand here is not hot at all because it almost completely reflects the light and heat of the sun.
+In New Mexico lies a magnificent desert with a romantic name, the White Sands.
+This desert comprises incredibly beautiful white sand dunes.
+The White Sands is the largest gypsum desert in the world, covering an area of 712 square kilometers.2Unlike many other places, the sand here is not hot at all because it almost completely reflects the sunlight and heat.

 Simpson Desert, Australia